EdmundBenedict/lordcephei.github.io/pages/gw-self-energy.md

 /tutorial/gw/gw-self-energy/#theory
 {:/comment}

-We begin with a noninteracting Green's function <i>G</i><sub>0</sub>, defined through an hermitian, energy-independent exchange-correlation potential
+Begin with a noninteracting Green's function <i>G</i><sub>0</sub>, defined through an hermitian, energy-independent exchange-correlation potential
 <i>V<sup>j</sup><sub>xc</sub></i>(_k_). &nbsp; _j_ refers to a particular QP state (pole of <i>G</i><sub>0</sub>).
 There is also an interacting Green's function, _G_.

 The contribution to <i>G</i><sub>0</sub> from QP state _j_ is